- Identify Why is Pizza Dough Not Stretching

 Dough hydration is a careful balance of water and flour, but don’t forget that olive oil plays a significant role in your dough’s plasticity.

-The fermentation that occurs from your yeast further helps give the dough its’ elasticity too.
+The fermentation from your yeast further helps give the dough its elasticity.

 - Check the Dough Mixing Process